 Well, that’s up to you to decide.
 You can be like many others, and take this theory as it is and believe it.
 Or you could believe the rest of us, people who’ve tested this theory repeatedly, in many different situations, and found this error to be absolutely negligible.
 Really

 I find that using the central AF point – which, even in the best camera, is the most accurate one – along with the Focus and Recompose technique to work almost all the time, and works far better than having to change the AF point to less accurate ones everytime I want to shoot an off-center subject.
 It’s faster too.
 This is how I take pretty much all my shots.
 Do not be afraid to try this technique.
 It’s perfectly accurate, and really works!

 Do not move your camera after focus is locked

 Like I said in the previous bit, moving the camera after focus is locked will mean focus in your final shot will be off.
+Moving the camera slightly to recompose your image is usually fine, as (like I just mentioned) the error in this case is negligible; but moving your camera directly towards or away from the subject will cause the camera-to-subject distance to vary significantly, and this will cause serious focusing errors.
 So whatever you do, after you lock focus, do not move your camera.
 If you do, focus again

 For landscape photography, use the Hyperfocal Distance